 What is the educational philosophy behind Moving Beyond the Page?

-Some of the more popular philosophies in homeschool education include: Classical Education, Core Curriculum, Waldorf, Montessori, and Unschooling.
+Some of the more popular philosophies in homeschool education include Classical Education, Waldorf, Montessori, and Unschooling.
 Moving Beyond the Page incorporates wonderful aspects from many of these approaches to education.
-Like the Waldorf Theory, we believe in educating the “whole” child and our lessons reflect this belief.
-Like Montessori, we don’t emphasize “grades” or tests and believe in respecting the individuality of each child.
-We also believe in giving students a level of freedom in what they study and encouraging them to experience their education in the real world - two hallmarks of Unschooling.
+Like the Waldorf Theory, we believe in educating the whole child, and our lessons reflect this belief.
+Like Montessori, we don't emphasize grades or tests and believe in respecting the individuality of each child.
+We also believe in giving students a level of freedom in what they study and encouraging them to experience their education in the real world — two hallmarks of Unschooling.

-At its core, however, Moving Beyond the Page curriculum is most closely aligned with what is known as the Constructivist Theory of Learning.
-Constructivists view learning as an active process in which the learner actively constructs knowledge as he tries to comprehend his world.
-Constructivist theory is about facilitating the learner to go beyond simple memorization toward understanding, application and competence.
+At its core, however, the Moving Beyond the Page curriculum is most closely aligned with what is known as the Constructivist Theory of Learning.
+Constructivists view learning as a process in which the learner actively constructs knowledge as he tries to comprehend his world.
+Constructivist theory is about facilitating the learner to go beyond simple memorization toward understanding, application, and competence.

-Active learning is a great way to remember what underlies a constructivist approach to learning.
-Not just reading a textbook or hearing a lecture, but actually exploring what is being learned, applying understandings, experimenting with ideas, and forming new ways of thinking.
+Active learning is a great way to remember what underlies a constructivist approach to learning — not just reading a textbook or hearing a lecture, but actually exploring what is being learned, applying understanding, experimenting with ideas, and forming new ways of thinking.
 Students must be given time to reflect on and discuss ideas and knowledge.